Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: The experiment

 The HENSA response to neutrons was determined by Monte Carlo simulations performed using both the FLUKA \cite{Grieger_2020} and GEANT4 \cite{HENSA1} codes, with excellent agreement.
-The reader can find an example of such a response in Fig.~2 of Ref.~\cite{Orr_2021}, reporting the results of a first simulation including each detector separately.
+The reader can find an example of such a response in Fig.~2 of Ref.~\cite{Orr_2021}, reporting the results of a first simulation including each detector separately and performed up to 10$^{4}$ MeV.
+The last two columns of Table ~\ref{Tab1} report the typical neutron energy sensitivity range for each detector, obtained from these simulations considering the energy interval where the response is between 10\% and 90\% of the corresponding accumulated response.
 Improvements of the simulations are ongoing such as the inclusion of the detector cabinet, floor, etc. Further details on the spectrometer development and the Monte Carlo simulations of its response will be provided in a forthcoming publication \cite{HENSA}.
 Knowing the HENSA response, which depends on the efficiency of each detector as a function of neutron energy, a deconvolution procedure allows to combine the neutron rates measured by every counter to deduce both the absolute value and spectral shape of the neutron flux \cite{Thomas_2012,Jordan,Grieger_2020,Orr_2021}.